globulus/simi/README.md

 #### return and yield

-Control flow in in functions is done via *return* and *yield* statements.
+Control flow in functions is done via *return* and *yield* statements.

 The *return* statement behaves as it does in other languages - the control immediately returns to whence the function was invoked, and can either pass or not pass a value:
  ```ruby